+- Unique Geology/ Geomorphology;

-- b) Non-Avifauna, Non-Flora Species at Risk and Species of Conservation Concern and Relevant Habitat;
+- Non-Avifauna, Non-Flora Species at Risk and Species of Conservation Concern and Relevant Habitat;

-- c) Plants and Lichen and Relevant Habitat;
+- Plants and Lichen and Relevant Habitat;

-- d) Avifauna and Avifauna Species at Risk and Relevant Habitat;
+- Avifauna and Avifauna Species at Risk and Relevant Habitat;

-- e) Areas of Conservation Concern; and
+- Areas of Conservation Concern; and

-- f) Wetlands.
+- Wetlands.

-a) The Unique Geology/ Geomorphology component of this baseline study shall be based an Ecological Land Classification (ELC) Model.
+a) The unique geology/ geomorphology component of this baseline study shall be based an ecological land classification (ELC) model.
 Along with the datasets outlined in the registration document, the ELC shall include the provincial Forest Resource Inventory and bedrock geology.
 The Proponent shall acquire high-resolution aerial imagery where available.
-The ELC shall provide information regarding the distribution of large trees which may provide substrate for rare lichens (for example, balsam fir trees having diameter at breast height of greater than 25 cm for Erioderma species, and yellow birch, red maple, and trembling aspen trees having diameter at breast height of greater than 25 cm for Degelia plumbea).
+The ELC shall provide information regarding the distribution of large trees which may provide substrate for rare lichen (for example, balsam fir trees having diameter at breast height of greater than 25 cm for Erioderma species, and yellow birch, red maple, and trembling aspen trees having diameter at breast height of greater than 25 cm for Degelia plumbea) or provide indications for potential bat hibernacula sites.
 Bedrock geology information shall be included particularly for volcanic mafic and volcanic mafic marine, as these outcrops tend to support rare flora.
 The baseline study shall include at least the following information:

-- i. datasets used; - ii. source and resolution of the datasets/imagery; - iii. spectral bands used to develop the ELC (as appropriate); - iv. classification methods; - v. algorithm(s) used; and - vi. number of field verification plots sampled and how they were chosen.
+- i. datasets used;

+- ii. source and resolution of the datasets/imagery; - iii. spectral bands used to develop the ELC (as appropriate); - iv. classification methods; - v. algorithm(s) used; and - vi. number of field verification plots sampled and how they were chosen.

-b) The Non-avifauna, Non-flora Species at Risk and Species of Conservation Concern and Relevant Habitat component of this baseline study shall address baseline data requirements to support the evaluation of environmental effects and/or to develop mitigation measures and follow up monitoring programs.
+b) The Non-Avifauna, Non-Flora Species at Risk and Species of Conservation Concern and Relevant Habitat component of this baseline study shall address baseline data requirements to support the evaluation of environmental effects and/or to develop mitigation measures and follow up monitoring programs.
 The baseline study shall describe at least the following VECs:

 - i. a pre-construction bat-monitoring program, which must include the active bat season (April 15 - October 31) to obtain complete information on spring migration, summer resident bat activity, and fall migration.
-Protocols must be obtained from the Department of Fisheries, Forestry and Agriculture - Wildlife Division;

-- ii. a pre-construction survey for caribou must be included.
+Protocols must be obtained from the Department of Fisheries, Forestry and Agriculture - Wildlife Division; - ii. a pre-construction survey for caribou must be included.
 Further surveys may be required based on the information provided.
 Survey protocols must be obtained from the Department of Fisheries, Forestry and Agriculture - Wildlife Division; - iii. a pre-construction survey for moose must be included.
 Further surveys may be required based on information provided.
-Survey protocols must be obtained from the Department of Fisheries, Forestry and Agriculture - Wildlife Division; and - iv. a pre-construction baseline survey for muskrat must be included.
-Survey protocols must be obtained from the Department of Fisheries, Forestry and Agriculture - Wildlife Division.
+Survey protocols must be obtained from the Department of Fisheries, Forestry and Agriculture - Wildlife Division; - iv. a pre-construction baseline survey for muskrat must be included.
+Survey protocols must be obtained from the Department of Fisheries, Forestry and Agriculture - Wildlife Division; - v. a pre-construction baseline survey for marten must be included.
+Survey protocols must be obtained from the Department of Fisheries, Forestry and Agriculture - Wildlife Division; and - vi. pre-construction baseline surveys must be included for all insects listed under the NL Endangered Species Act.